jetbundle/jetbundle.github.io/_diffequations/chapter-04/04-2-noether-theorem.md

 # Section 4.2: Noether's Theorem & Invariant Reduction

+> Every differentiable symmetry of the action integral corresponds to a local conservation law, transforming the search for conserved quantities from ad hoc analysis into geometric classification.

 ## Introduction

 While the algorithmic determination of Lie symmetries, as detailed in the preceding section, provides a systematic method for reducing the order of differential equations, it does not immediately reveal the physical conservation laws that often motivate the study of such systems.
 In the context of physical systems governed by a variational principle, the relationship between continuous symmetries and conservation laws is established by Noether's Theorem.
 This result unifies the geometric perspective of Lie groups with the analytic framework of the calculus of variations, demonstrating that every differentiable symmetry of the action integral corresponds to a local conservation law.
-This topic is covered extensively in Olver (1995) and Bluman & Anco (2002).

-## Mathematical Content

-### Variational Symmetries and the Action Functional
+## Variational Symmetries and the Action Functional

 We consider a system of differential equations derived from a variational principle.
 Let $x = (x^1, \dots, x^n)$ denote independent variables and $u = (u^1, \dots, u^m)$ denote dependent variables.
 The physics of the system is encoded in a Lagrangian function $L(x, u, u^{(k)})$, which depends on $x$, $u$, and derivatives up to order $k$.
 The action functional $\mathcal{S}[u]$ is defined over a domain $\Omega \subset \mathbb{R}^n$ as: